uivlis/conditional-tokens/source/pm-trading-db.md

 At this point you should have a `geth --rinkeby` node running alongside an instance of **pm-trading-db**.

-## Custom event receivers
+## Custom event receiver

-### Code Python event receiver
+### Implement Python event receiver
-Custom event receivers can be set up in Tradingdb extending `django_eth_events.chainevents.AbstractEventReceiver` and then define methods:
+With custom event receivers you will be able to listen for events on your own contracts.
+Custom event receivers can be set up in Tradingdb extending `django_eth_events.chainevents.AbstractEventReceiver` and then defining methods:
   - `save(decoded_event, block_info)`: Will process events when received. `block_info` will return [web3 block structure](https://web3py.readthedocs.io/en/stable/web3.eth.html#web3.eth.Eth.getBlock) of the ethereum block where the event is found.
   - `rollback(decoded_event, block_info)`: Will process events in case of reorg.
 The event will be the same that in `save`, so you decide how to rollback the changes (in case that's needed).

-You will be able to listen for events on your own contracts.

-Every `decoded_event` has `address` and `name`, and then decoded params under `params` key. `address` are always lowercase without `0x`.
+Every `decoded_event` has `address` and `name`, and then decoded params under `params` key. `address` is always lowercase without `0x`.
 Example of event:
 ```js
 {
     "address": "b3289eaac0fe3ed15df177f925c6f8ceeb908b8f",